1. What is USDT perpetual contract? How does it differ with Inverse perpetual contract?

 Traders can navigate to My Assets page and click on USDT deposit.
 Bybit accepts USDT deposits from Omni based on the Bitcoin network, TRC20 and ERC20 from the Ethereum network.
 The arrival time of the deposit is generally about ten minutes.
 Traders can also use the asset exchange function to exchange other cryptocurrencies such as BTC or ETH to USDT for trading.
 For specific steps on how to make a deposit, please click here.

 3. What is the highest leverage supported by USDT contracts?
 Does it support hedging?

-Bybit USDT contracts support up to 100x leverage.
-USDT contracts support hedging.
-Under isolated mode, traders can use different leverage on long and short position so as to allow more flexibility in managing long-term and short-term speculative position.
-Under cross mode, by default, the USDT contract uses the highest leverage possible under the current tiered margin to calculate the margin required.
+Yes, USDT contracts support hedging.
+Traders can use different leverage on long and short position so as to allow more flexibility in managing long-term and short-term speculative position.

 4. Is there a fee applicable when closing a hedged position?